 I created a memory photo wall as a fun way to show how Liam has grown and changed over the past year.
 All this took was twine, washi tape, and paper clips.
 I picked some of my favourite photos and had them printed in squares for an Instagram- inspired photo wall.

 For food I did a make- your- own sandwich station with poutine and a trail mix bar, plus lots of fruit and veggies for snacking.
 I bundled wooden cutlery with a napkin and a paper bag so guests could scoop their trail mix and nosh at the party or take it to go.
 And to avoid mixing up cups there were little canvas tags and a sharpie so everyone could keep track of their drinks.
+After the party, one of my friends told me that I could have had bottles of Custom Water made!
+They customise the label for you and you get to choose the size of it too, I think next birthday we’ll have to try that out.

 … And then there was the cake.
 I was going for a naked cake, layers and all, and what I ended up with was this creation.
 I’m no Martha, but I tried and even though it’s not the prettiest thing, it tasted pretty good (and Liam liked it, which really is the most important thing I guess 😉 ).
 I used vanilla frosting and tossed on shredded coconut to try and redeem my efforts (I’m even laughing as I type this!).
 It was fun whipping up the sponge cakes and having the chance to bake it from scratch.
 I didn’t make it gluten/ dairy free just for a refreshing change and picked up some store- bought treats for Ari.
 I just didn’t think I’d have the time/ energy to make two versions of a cake and I’m glad that I opted to simplify the baking to one option.